This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

 So, into the queue, your application will go, and you’ll get to play the waiting game.

 You can expect the process to take at least two years.

-You’ll be expected to apply for Croatian citizenship by descent in the country of Croatia if you have a temporary or a permanent residence there.
+You’ll be expected to apply for Croatian citizenship by descent in Croatia if you have a temporary or permanent residence there.

 Meanwhile, if you live abroad, you will need to locate your nearest diplomatic mission, consulate, or embassy and apply there instead.